DCandelero/text2image/README.md

 ## Main Requirements
 * Python 3.10.0
 * Cuda 11.8+
-* Obs: This code was executed on Windows 10
+* Obs: This code was executed only on Windows 10.
+Must have problems running on another OS.

 All requirements can be found on requirements.txt, for easy usage we have a example below to set a virtual environment and run requirements for the implementation.
 ```